|

 practitioner needs deep knowledge of statistics, survey instrument design,

 sample selection, and how to interpret data.
-Michael Strategic Analysis performs
+Michael Strategic Analysis

-all MSA survey research work.
+level, personally guides all MSA survey research work.

 |

-Example: A city needed to understand
+Client Example: A city

-advertising campaign which it had launched to publicize the service.
+of an advertising campaign which it had launched to publicize the service.
 We

-formulated and administered a survey to a scientifically selected cross-section
+formulated and administered a survey to a scientifically selected

-using proprietary MSA statistical software, and interpreted the results to
+the results using proprietary MSA statistical analysis software, and

-the client.
-In the same survey, we measured the degree of recall of the
+interpreted the results to the client.
+In the same survey, we measured the

-advertising campaign.
-Knowledge of its markets for this particular service
+degree of recall of the advertising campaign.
+Knowledge of its markets for

-increased manifold for the city.
-As a result, the city had a much clearer
+this particular service increased manifold for the city.
+As a result, the

-view of the competition and how to compete against it.
-This allowed a
+city had a much clearer view of the competition and how to compete against

-strategic shift of emphasis away from promotion of some of the specific
+it.
+This allowed a strategic shift of emphasis away from promotion of some of

-longer lasting power than had been supposed, and reinforced the new
+had much longer lasting power than had been supposed, and reinforced the new

 promotion.